kstawiski/OmicSelector/index.md

 ## Public implementation

 For testing purposes, we offer a publically available version of our software at [https://biostat.umed.pl/OmicSelector/demo/](https://biostat.umed.pl/OmicSelector/demo/).
-However, please note that we restrict this instance to 12 CPU cores and 32 GB of RAM; thus, more advanced and complex analyses may take a significant amount of time or throw an out-of-the-memory error.
+However, please note that we restrict this instance to 12 CPU cores, 32 GB of RAM and limited GPU usage; thus, more advanced and complex analyses may take a significant amount of time or throw an out-of-the-memory error.
 Moreover, we cannot guarantee the safe storage of uploaded data.
 The great potential for customization and extension of the environment comes with some security flaws (e.g., access to files via shell or VS Code), so we highly discourage the users from using this instance for real-life projects.
 **Please also note that the public docker container restarts itself once a week (on Mondays).
 Restart purges all project files, so if you do not download your files, they will be deleted!**

 We run the public implementation using following docker run command:

 ```
-docker run --name omicselector-public --cpus="12" --memory="32g" --memory-swap="32g" --env PUBLIC=1 -d -p 28888:80 kstawiski/omicselector-public
+docker run --name omicselector-public --gpus all --cpus="12" --memory="32g" --memory-swap="32g" --env PUBLIC=1 -d -p 28888:80 kstawiski/omicselector-public
 ```

 ## Installation with GUI

-### [OPTION 1] Docker version (recommended):

 Tailor the docker container image for your environment: